Brainiac332/Brainiac332/README.md

 - 👋 Hi, I’m @Brainiac332
 - 👀 I’m a frontend developer, content creater and a graphic designer
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on build a full working website
+- 💞️ I’m looking to collaborate on building a full working website
 - 📫 How to reach me @ sickink012@gmail.com

 <!---